ppy/osu-wiki/wiki/History_of_osu!/2012/en.md

 ## April

-::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2) hosted an art contest for achievement graphics, in which users were required to design icons for various given standalone and beatmap pack titles.
+::{ flag=AU }:: ::peppy::{ user-id=2 } hosted an art contest for achievement graphics, in which users were required to design icons for various given standalone and beatmap pack titles.
 The users whose graphics were picked by peppy received 3 months of [osu!supporter](/wiki/osu!supporter) as a reward.[^achievements]

 ![](img/achievement-submission.jpg "Exemplary icons submitted for the contest")